 The term stored materials refer to materials that have been purchased prior to their planned use on a construction project.
-These are materials that are purchased by a general contractor and stored on the job site before they are used.
-Typically, each item or material is tracked on a line item in a prime contract's Schedule of Values (SOV) and is submitted to the owner for payment.
+These are materials that are purchased by the entity performing the work and stored on a job site prior to use.
+Typically, materials quantities are tracked on a line item in the Schedule of Values (SOV) so an invoice with the amount owed for services or work can then be submitted to the appropriate party.

 How do I bill for stored materials?

-In this example, a lower retainage amount was withheld on the materials while they were stored, and then the full retainage was taken once they were incorporated into the project.OWNER INVOICE 1
+In this example, a lower retainage amount was withheld on the materials while they were stored, and then the full retainage was taken once they were incorporated into the project.FIRST INVOICE

 - $50,000 Work Completed